Aviuz/Locks/README.md

 ## How to use
 Select door and left click "Lock" command if you want to unlock/lock door.
 Right click for more options.

-## Perfomance
+## Performance
-This mod has almost zero impact on perfomance.
+This mod has almost zero impact on performance.
 It's quick and light.

 ## New mod
 This is new mod.
 You can experience some bugs and errors.